kengraf/Eeny-meeny-miny-moe/README.md

 ### LAMBDA
 AWS CLI to create a Lambda function require files for packages, roles, and policies.
 The example here assume you have clone this Github repo and have the proper working diectory

-Create role for Lambda function to access DynamoDB `NeenyMeenyMinyMoeRole`
+Create role for Lambda function to access DynamoDB `EenyMeenyMinyMoeRole`
 ```
 aws iam create-policy --policy-name LambdaDynamoDBAccessPolicy --policy-document file://lambdapolicy.json